NRCan/geo-deep-learning/docs/data_analysis.md

     c) following keys

-    The followings keys of the dictionary should be the number of each classes in the images, in quotes.
+    The followings keys of the dictionary should be the number of each classes in the images in quotes.
 Specify the minimum class proportion of one or all classes with integer(s) or float(s).
 For these values to be taken into account, the `optimal_paramters_search` function must be turned off and 'class_proportion' must be listed in the `'method'` key of the `sampling` dictionary.

     ###### Example

       ```YAML
         '0':0, '1':10, '2':5, '3':5, ...
       ```

+## Running data_analysis.py

+To launch the program :

+`python data_analysis.py path/to/config/file/config.yaml`